christopherAlberts/Captains-Log/README.md

 4. Once the variables are edited correctly, all thats left is for us to make the **_Captains_Log.py_** an executable.
 The following link describes how to do this: https://www.pyinstaller.org/

 5. You can now take the new **_Captains_Log.exe_** and put it in your systems startup file.
-This will ensure that each time your computer boots up, the program will be execute and generate a log, which will be placed in the log folder.
+This will ensure that each time your computer boots up, the program will be executed and generates a log, which will be placed in the log folder.
 To open the startup folder, bring up the Run box, type in **shell:common startup** and hit Enter.

 ## How It Works: ##

 The *Log_Script_Library* folder, contains a number of Powershell scripts.
-Each of these scripts pulls a diffrent piece of information form the system.
+Each of these scripts pulls a different piece of information form the system.
 If you have a cool script that you'd like to log, feel free to add it to this file.
 The program is smart enough to learn/implement the new script automaticaly.

 The **_Captains_Log.py_** program is made op of three methods.
 The **CaptainsLog()** method runs the whole show.
-The **CaptainsLog()** method then makes use of the **script_runner()** method witch itaratest through the folder containing all the powershell scripts.
+The **CaptainsLog()** method then makes use of the **script_runner()** method which iterates through the folder containing all the powershell scripts.
 Inside this method the **Powershell_exe()** method is used to execute each of the Powershell scripts and dump the output in the newly created Log file.
 Following this the **Maintainer()** method comes into play.
-This method looks at the folder the log fiels are being stored in and manages it accordingly.
-It insures that the number of log files in the folder does not surpass the number given to the variable **num_logs**.
-Once there are more log files than are alowed.
-It will start removing the oldes files untill the **num_logs** condition is met.
+This method looks at the folder the log files are being stored in and manages it accordingly.
+It insures that the number of log files in the folder does not exceed the number given to the variable **num_logs**.
+Once there are more log files than are allowed, it will start removing the oldest files until the **num_logs** condition is met.

 ## The Output, Baby! ##